 Arthur raises his eyebrows.
 ‘Oh… any Anglo-Saxon in there?’

 ‘Yes… I suppose you’re right, now I come to think of it.’
 Arthur leans back as Sue returns to the table.

 Karl says,’ OK, and what about my boundaries?’

-‘Oh,’ says Sue.
-‘What do you mean?’
+‘What do you mean?’ she says.

-Arthur puts his glass down.
-Smiles to himself, and looks at Sue.
+Arthur puts his glass down, smiles to himself, and looks at Sue.

 ‘Well yes,’ she says.
 ‘I suppose so…’

 ‘And shouldn’t our boundaries be about me and Arthur?
 Rather than about you?’ says Karl.
 He turns to Arthur.
-‘Is that OK with you man?’
+‘Is that OK with you, man?’

-Arthur says, ‘That’s OK with me… man.’
+Arthur says, ‘Yes… That’s OK with me… man.’

-‘Mind the paintwork, Karl!’ he says.
+‘Mind the paintwork, Karl!’
+Arthur says.

 ‘Don’t worry Arthur, I’m good at this.
 I’ve been moving this stuff around for years,’ says Karl.